 - Family members’ backgrounds in terms of birthplace, employment, academics, immigration history, and/or travel records.

-- Inclusion in current U.S. law enforcement targeted programs, often linked to country of citizenship/residence.
+- Inclusion in current U.S. law enforcement targeted programs, often linked to the country of citizenship/residence.

 - Current geopolitical situations.

 Unfortunately, the duration of “Administrative Processing” can vary significantly.
 Once identified for this review, the student’s application is sent to the U.S. Department of State (DOS) in Washington, DC.
-After which, the U.S. Embassy/Consulate has no authority over the process, but instead must wait for a decision to be rendered.
-DOS shares the information with several other U.S. government agencies (such as Homeland Security (DHS), Customs and Border Protection (CBP), FBI, NSA, etc.—though specifics are undisclosed).
+After which, the U.S. Embassy or Consulate has no authority over the process and must instead wait for a decision to be rendered.
+DOS shares the information with several other U.S. government agencies (such as the Department of Homeland Security (DHS), Customs and Border Protection (CBP), FBI, NSA, etc., though specifics are undisclosed).
 All agencies must provide clearance before DOS allows the U.S. Embassy/Consulate to issue a visa sticker/stamp to a student.

 ATTENTION: The ISO/MIT does not have the ability to guarantee approval or expedite this process due to U.S. national security measures.

-90 days following a visa interview, students who have not received an update on their visa application/“Administrative Processing”, are advised to email the U.S. Embassy/Consulate to request an update on the status of their application.
-Following a student’s 90-day outreach to the U.S. Embassy/Consulate on the status of their application, the ISO recommends that the student continues to contact the U.S. Embassy/Consulate in 30 days intervals.
-Students encountering delays or “Administrative Processing” should maintain regular communication with both their ISO Advisor and their respective MIT department about their visa situation throughout this process.
+90 days following a visa interview, students who have not received an update on their visa application (labeled as “Administrative Processing”) are advised to email the U.S. Embassy/Consulate to request an update on the status of their application.
+Following a student’s 90-day outreach to the U.S. Embassy/Consulate regarding the status of their application, the ISO recommends that the student continue to contact the U.S. Embassy/Consulate in 30-day intervals.
+Students encountering delays or “Administrative Processing” should maintain regular communication with both their ISO Advisor and their respective MIT academic departments about their visa situation throughout this process.

-NOTE: In certain limited situations, where applications have been pending for more than 90 days post-visa interview, the ISO may explore outreach options with the DOS.
-Moreover, if an application remains in “Administrative Processing” for over 12 months, DOS recommends that the applicant initiate a new visa application process with the U.S. Embassy/Consulate.
+NOTE: In certain limited situations, where applications have been pending for more than 90 days after the visa interview, the ISO may explore outreach options with the U.S. Department of State (DOS) as available.
+If an application remains in “Administrative Processing” for over 12 months, DOS has recommended that the applicant NOT initiate a new visa application process with the U.S. Embassy/Consulate, as that would start the administrative processing again from the beginning.
+Students with questions should contact their ISO Advisor.

 ATTENTION: Students are advised NOT to make any travel arrangements to the U.S. until they have physically obtained their visa sticker/stamp and have the document in their possession.

 When students arrive at a U.S. port-of-entry (POE), a U.S. Customs and Border Protection (CBP) Immigration Officer will inspect their immigration documents and collect their travel arrival/departure information to create their electronic U.S. I-94 Entry/Arrival Record.
 This record is provided to all individuals entering the U.S. (excluding U.S. Citizens).
-For those in F or J status, this record acts as their “U.S. Admission Number” for Immigration purposes and serves as a crucial document signifying their immigration status in the U.S.
+For those in F or J status, this record serves as their “U.S. Admission Number” for Immigration purposes and is a crucial document that signifies their immigration status in the U.S.

-IMPORTANT: Every time students and dependents enter the U.S. in F or J status; it is mandatory to download, review, and SAVE a copy of their I-94 Record.
+IMPORTANT: Students and dependents entering the U.S. in F or J status must download, review, and save a copy of their I-94 Record.
 This is required upon EVERY entry into the U.S., as the I-94 Record Number changes with each entry.

 If an immigration officer identifies any issues with a student’s immigration documents, the student should notify their ISO Advisor.
-An ISO Advisor will review the student’s documentation/situation and offer guidance on necessary next steps, if needed.
-NOTE: Being sent to “Secondary Inspection” DOES NOT necessarily indicate an issue with a student’s entry into the U.S.
+An ISO Advisor will review the student’s documentation/situation and offer guidance on the necessary next steps if needed.
+NOTE: Being sent to “Secondary Inspection” DOES NOT necessarily indicate an issue with a student’s immigration documents or their entry into the U.S.

-ATTENTION: Before seeking guidance from other immigration resources, students should always refer to the ISO website or contact the ISO directly for assistance.
+ATTENTION: Before seeking guidance from other immigration resources, students should always refer to the ISO website or contact the ISO directly for accurate and up-to-date information.

 ADDITIONAL INFORMATION FOR CURRENT/CONTINUING STUDENTS

-All MIT-sponsored F-1/J-1 students currently enrolled and continuing their MIT academic program should adhere to the following guidelines for U.S. entry visa sticker/stamp applications.
+All MIT-sponsored F-1/J-1 students currently enrolled and continuing their academic program at MIT should adhere to the following guidelines for U.S. entry visa sticker/stamp applications.

 - During a visa sticker/stamp interview at a U.S. Embassy/Consulate, it is common practice for a previous entry visa sticker/stamp (in the same status), even if still valid, to be “Cancelled Without Prejudice”.
-This means that specific visa sticker/stamp can no longer be used to enter the U.S., and the student must wait until the U.S. Embassy/Consulate issues the new entry visa sticker/stamp before the student can enter the U.S.
+This means that the specific visa sticker/stamp can no longer be used to enter the U.S., and the student must wait until the U.S. Embassy/Consulate issues a new entry visa sticker/stamp before they can enter the U.S.

-- Therefore, current/continuing students are advised to consult their academic program/department before traveling and applying for a visa sticker/stamp with a U.S. Embassy/Consulate abroad.
-This proactive step ensures clarification of potential risks, creation of a contingency plan, and (if permitted) remote coursework or remote teaching/research assistantships.
-So, prior consultation and arrangements with the student’s academic program/department is critical in helping to navigate any possible “Administrative Processing” delays until the student can return to the U.S.
+- All current/continuing students are advised to consult their academic program/department before traveling and applying for a visa sticker/stamp at a U.S. Embassy/Consulate abroad.
+This proactive step ensures clarification of potential risks, the creation of a contingency plan, and (if permitted) remote coursework or remote teaching/research assistantships.
+Therefore, prior consultation and arrangements with the student’s academic program/department are critical in helping to navigate any possible “Administrative Processing” delays until the student can return to the U.S.

 - Students with additional questions should contact their ISO Advisor directly.